pestyld/sas_viya_advanced_data_sources/README.md

 ## Workshop Notes
 Most of the this workshop should run in your SAS Viya environment as is.
 Based on your setup there will be a few modifications required.
 1. To connect to Snowflake you will have to use your own connection information (or other database).
 2. When working with PDF files in program **07_extract_text_from_pdfs.sas**, they will need to be placed in a location that CAS can access.
-Notes are in the program to help guide. you.
+Notes are in the program to help guide you.

 ## Folder descriptions